kasparmartens/website/content/post/NP.md

 ![](https://raw.githubusercontent.com/kasparmartens/NeuralProcesses/master/fig/experiment3.gif)

 This looks pretty cool!
-In this two-dimensional $z$ space that the NP has learned, we can smoothly interpolate between different functions.
+The NP has learned the two-dimensional $z$ space where we can smoothly interpolate between different functions.

 Now let's explore the predictions we get using this NP, and let's see how its behaviour compares to a Gaussian Process posterior.
 Using an increasing number of context points $\\{3, 5, 11\\}$, let's consider two functions: